-If the Members of the Authority approve the Application, a conditional commitment letter ("Commitment") will be issued to the Applicant specifying the terms and conditions upon which the Authority will award and fund the Project.
-If the Applicant does not satisfy the terms and conditions of the Commitment in the Authority's sole and absolute discretion, within the time frame specified therein, the funds will not be awarded and will be withdrawn.
-If the Applicant satisfies the terms and conditions of the Commitment in the Commitment in the Authority's sole and absolute discretion, within the time frame specified therein, the funds will not be awarded and will be withdrawn.
-If the Applicant satisfies the terms and conditions of the Commitment in the Authority's sole and absolute discretion within the time frame specified therein, the funds will be awarded as provided in the Commitment.
+If the Authority Board approves the Application, a conditional commitment letter (CCL) will be issued to the Applicant specifying the terms and conditions upon which the Authority will award and fund the Project.
+If the Applicant does not satisfy the terms and conditions of the CCL in the Authority's sole and absolute discretion, within the time frame specified therein, the funds will not be awarded and will be withdrawn.
+If the Applicant satisfies the terms and conditions of the CCL in the Authority's sole and absolute discretion within the time frame specified therein, the funds the CCL in the Authority's sole and absolute discretion within the time frame specified therein, the funds will be awarded as provided in the CCL.

-Among the requirements in the Commitment will be signature and delivery by the Applicant of the following documents to be provided by the Authority, including without limitation: (i) Funding Agreement, (ii) Regulatory Agreement, (iii) Recapture Agreement, and in cases where National Housing Trust Fund is the source of funds, (iv) a certification that the Sponsor shall comply with all National Housing Trust Fund Regulations.
+Among the requirements in the CCL will be signature and delivery by the Applicant of the following documents to be provided by the Authority, including without limitation: (i) Funding Agreement, (ii) Regulatory Agreement, (iii) Recapture Agreement, and in cases where National Housing Trust Fund is the source of funds, (iv) a certification that the Sponsor shall comply with all National Housing Trust Fund Regulations.